NEWS

 Law Enforcement

 “I have seen the ugliness of murder up close and personal.
-But I have never heard a murderer say they thought about the death penalty as a consequence of their actions prior to committing their crimes.” - Gregory Ruff, Police Lieutenant, Kansas
+But I have never heard a murderer say they thought about the death penalty as consequence of their actions prior to committing their crimes.” - Gregory Ruff, Police Lieutenant, Kansas

 Read More from Law Enforcement

-Read More of What People are Saying |
+Read More of What People are Saying

 |